Skin Hunters

 The "Skin Hunters" (Łowcy skór) is the media nickname for hospital casualty workers from the Polish city of Łódź responsible for murdering at least five elderly patients and then selling information regarding their deaths to competing funeral homes.
 While only four people were convicted, almost every casualty worker was involved in selling information and it is claimed that many more were killing patients (either directly or by slowing down the response/not doing due diligence).
 The price of the bribes paid to the killers was billed to the family of the deceased as an additional funeral charge.

-The main perpetrators were apprehended in 2002.
-Their descriptive designation was coined by a newspaper article which first brought the story to the public's attention.
+The main perpetrators were arrested in 2002 and sentenced in 2007.
+Their descriptive designation was coined by investigative journalists writing for Gazeta Wyborcza, which first brought the story to the public's attention.
+It has been described as one of the "most macabre cases in Polish legal history".

 Case

 On January 20, 2007, four employees from a hospital casualty department in Łódź were sentenced.
 The perpetrators were shown to have killed mostly elderly patients using the muscle relaxant pancuronium (brand name Pavulon).
 The four workers then sold information about the deceased patients to funeral homes, so they could contact the relatives before other funeral homes could.
 They exacted bribes ranging from 12,000 to over 70,000 złoty.